Case Studies in Multiple Myeloma Treatment

 It is the policy of Medical Education Resources to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, MER identifies conflicts of interest with its instructors, content managers, and other individuals who are in a position to control the content of an activity.
 Conflicts are resolved by MER to ensure that all scientific research referred to, reported, or used in a continuing education activity conforms to the generally accepted standards of experimental design, data collection, and analysis.

 Medical Education Resources is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 This CE activity provides 1.5 contact hours of continuing nursing education.

 Medical Education Resources is a provider of continuing nursing education by the California Board of Registered Nursing, Provider #CEP 12299, for 1.5 contact hours.

 There is no fee for this educational activity.

-Meeting space has been assigned to provide a Satellite Symposium supported by The International Myeloma Foundation via an educational grant during the Oncology Nursing Society’s (ONS) 38th Annual Congress, April 25-28, 2013 in Washington, DC.
-The Oncology Nursing Society’s assignment of meeting space does not imply product endorsement nor does the Oncology Nursing Society assume any responsibility for the educational content of the symposium.
+Meeting space has been assigned to provide a Satellite Symposium supported by The International Myeloma Foundation via an educational grant during the Oncology Nursing Society’s (ONS) 39th Annual Congress, May 1-4, 2014 in Anaheim, CA. The Oncology Nursing Society’s assignment of meeting space does not imply product endorsement nor does the Oncology Nursing Society assume any responsibility for the educational content of the symposium.

 - This activity is jointly sponsored by Medical Education Resources, the International Myeloma Foundation and CMEFirst, LLC.

-- This activity is supported by an educational grant from Celgene Corporation, Millennium: The Takeda Oncology Company and Onyx Pharmaceuticals.
+- This activity is supported by an educational grant from Bristol-Myers Squibb, Celgene Corporation, Millennium: The Takeda Oncology Company and Onyx Pharmaceuticals.